 "We have it in our power to begin the world over again." -- Thomas Paine, Common Sense

 Common Sense was first published anonymously by Thomas Paine in January of 1776 and is regarded by many as the most important piece of writing of the American Revolution.
-Although descent among the colonists was growing over the British government's newly levied taxes and customs duties and the bloody battle at Concord, there was still talk of reconciliation among the colonists.
+Although dissent among the colonists was growing over the British government's newly levied taxes and customs duties and the bloody battle at Concord, there was still talk of reconciliation among the colonists.
 However, Paine's convincing arguments against the monarchy and British domination spread like wildfire throughout the colonies and turned the public tide toward independence.
 General George Washington wrote to a friend in Massachusetts: "I find that Common Sense is working a powerful change there in the minds of many men.
 Few pamphlets have had so dramatic an effect on political events."

 Paine's ability to write in plain language made his ideas accessible to colonists rich and poor.
 His writing was powerful, dramatic and often scathing -- especially when describing the monarchy.
 Paine described the kings of England as mere usurpers who, like criminals, had seized power by force: